 Small Business Clinic

-The clinic provides legal and business services to entrepreneurs and small businesses in Hampden and Hampshire counties who are unable to afford legal services.
+The clinic provides legal and services to entrepreneurs and small businesses in Hampden and Hampshire counties who are unable to afford legal services.
 Generally, those with household incomes greater than $100,000 are not considered eligible for services.
 We are currently accepting applications for the fall 2018 semester.
 If you are interested in the Clinic's services, please click the "Would you like to apply" button below.
 For more information, please contact us at 413-782-1469.